deepflowio/deepflow/server/agent_config/README.md

-The timeout of l7 log info rrt calculate, when rrt exceed the value will act as timeout and will not calculate the sum and average and will not merge the request and response in session aggregate. the value must greater than session aggregate SLOT_TIME (const 10s) and less than 3600 on tcp.
+The timeout of l7 log info rrt calculate, when rrt exceed the value will act as timeout and will not calculate the sum and average and will not merge the request and response in session aggregate. the value must greater than the timeout period of the TCP type in configured `processors.request_log.timeouts.session_aggregate` (For example, the HTTP2 default is 120s) and less than 3600s on tcp.

 #### UDP Request Timeout {#processors.request_log.timeouts.udp_request_timeout}